diogomoreda/js-refs/README.md

 A lightweight JS module to facilitate the creation and manipulation of HTML nodes in the browser, using strings containing HTML code as input models.

-This module deprectes the usage of 'hard to read' code patters such as:
+This module deprecates the usage of 'hard to read' code patters such as:

 ```js
 function createMarkupObject(name, value)